 - Pull the avocado halves apart

-- ALTERNATIVELY: You can use a spoon to remove the seed, but you may lose some of the flesh doing it this way.
+Alternatively: You can use a spoon to remove the seed, but you may lose some of the flesh doing it this way.

 How to Dice an Avocado in its Skin

-- Use a paring or small kitchen knife, make evenly spaced vertical cuts and then horizontal cuts (in a crosshatch pattern) without breaking the skin of the avocado.
+- Use a paring or small kitchen knife, to make evenly spaced vertical cuts and then horizontal cuts (in a crosshatch pattern) without breaking the skin of the avocado.

 - Then slide a large spoon between the skin and the flesh of the avocado to scoop out the diced avocado.